 Amazon EC2 Instance is essentially the same as a computer/server, with the exception that the computer/server is located somewhere else.
 Rather than purchasing the hardware, you rent virtual machines that you connect to via the internet and reserve for your own use, or simply pay-as-you-go for the time you use them.
 You can manage AWS instances through the AWS console, AWS CLI (command-line interface), or AWS SDK

 Amazon EC2 Instances enable businesses to take advantage of powerful and expensive hardware without incurring the costs of purchasing, configuring, and maintaining that hardware.
 There is essentially no limit to the number of virtual machines and servers you can rent, which means you can scale up and down quickly to respond to demand peaks and troughs, develop applications faster, and get much better value for money and flexibility than on-premises hardware.

-Do you want to learn more about AWS EC2 Instance Types?
-Watch this video tutorial now:
+Do you want to learn more about AWS?
+Watch this AWS Course video now:

 Categories of EC2 Instance Types